-The Adams County Historical Society has recently acquired the historic Gunning-Purvis building in Friendship.
-The building most recently has been the home of the Adams County Title Office.
-In the 106 years since it was built in 1905, the building has been occupied by a number of prominent businesses.
+The Adams County Historical Society acquired the historic Gunning-Purves building in 2011.
+The building previously was the home of the Adams County Title Office.
+In the 110 years since it was built, the building has been occupied by a number of prominent businesses.
 Originally built as an office building, it has been owned by members of the Tuttle family in recent years and lovingly maintained by them.

 The historical society is converting this historic building into the Adams County Heritage Center.
 The center will be a focal point for the rich heritage of central Wisconsin.
 It will contain museum displays, meeting space, office space, archives, library, and gift shop.

 The truly unique thing about this building is that the interior has always been completely covered with beautiful tin ceilings and walls.
 Each room on both levels has entirely different sets of patterns.
 The feeling that one is inside of a wedding cake has been a common reaction to seeing it for the first time.